kcho29/forecasting/README.md

 kalshi.key (private key) requirements
 - The client expects a PEM-encoded private key readable as bytes and loadable via cryptography.hazmat.primitives.serialization.load_pem_private_key(...).
 - You get one from Kalshi and should be formatted like:
------BEGIN RSA PRIVATE KEY----- blah balh balh akdjflkasjdklfas asdfdsjfalksdjfklsadjlkfjaskldf asdfasdklfjlkasdfjkladsjfsdsssd asdadskjflkasjdfkladsjklfjadskl fasakdjfhkjsdfjkajlkfsdfsfdsfds sfdasdfjalksdjfklsjkdfljdkjfkdj
+-----BEGIN RSA PRIVATE KEY-----\n blah balh balh akdjflkasjdklfas \n asdfdsjfalksdjfklsadjlkfjaskldf \n asdfasdklfjlkasdfjkladsjfsdsssd\n asdadskjflkasjdfkladsjklfjadskl\n fasakdjfhkjsdfjkajlkfsdfsfdsfds\n sfdasdfjalksdjfklsjkdfljdkjfkdj\n
------END RSA PRIVATE KEY-----
+-----END RSA PRIVATE KEY-----\n

 Security
 - Treat KEYID and key files as secrets.
 Do not push them to public repositories.
 Use appropriate OS file permissions and .gitignore entries.